Dr. Dooreck with Zoeya Gordon

 Fun Facts

-The gut is sometimes referred to as the "second brain" because it contains more than 100 million neurons, which are more than in either the spinal cord or the peripheral nervous system.
+The gut is sometimes called the "second brain" because it contains over 100 million neurons, more than in the spinal cord or the peripheral nervous system.

 A healthy gut microbiome is essential for maintaining overall health and well-being because it plays a significant role in the bidirectional communication between the gut and the brain.

-Exercise has also been found to have a beneficial impact on the gut-brain connection, reducing stress and improving gut health.
+Exercise has also been found to benefit the gut-brain connection, reducing stress and improving gut health.

 Statistics